Roguefort

 There's a demo on this page you can download right now.
 It's a fenced corner of Grasse-Verdenne, a village called Hearthmere, a starter house with a sword in the chest, a Warden with work for you, and a handful of dungeons within walking distance.
 The demo isn't a "lite" version.
 It's already surprisingly deep and some players have got more than 20 hours into the demo already.

 Please consider wishlisting and following if you want to know when the full game arrives.
-I'm one person making this, and I'm in the Discord most nights talking about the game, reading bug reports, and theorising lore.
+I'm one person making this, and I'm in the Discord most nights.
+If you got this far, that's amazing.